Boards of Canada: Music Has the Right to Children (1995–2002)

-The debut studio album, Music Has the Right to Children, was released in April 1998.
+Between 1995 and 1997, the duo started recording what would become their debut studio album, Music Has the Right to Children, released in April 1998.
+The album was joint-released by both Skam Records and Warp Records.
+The cover of the album is a family photo that was taken at Banff Springs, with each person's face digitally removed.
 The album consists of longer tracks mixed with song vignettes.
 It also includes one of the duo's most popular songs, "Roygbiv".
-Music Has the Right to Children received widespread acclaim upon release.
-It featured at No. 35 on Pitchfork's "Top 100 Albums of the 1990s" list.
-It was ranked No. 91 in Mojo's 100 Modern Classics list.
+Music Has the Right to Children received widespread acclaim upon release, with it being featured at No. 35 on Pitchforks "Top 100 Albums of the 1990s" list.